|

 the Confederate States of America including its formation and administration, and information on Cobb's business interests,

-especially his plantations.
-After Cobb's death in 1868, the remainder of the correspondence is between other family members
+especially his plantations (and the lives of enslaved persons therein).
+After Cobb's death in 1868, the remainder of the correspondence

-including John A. Cobb, Howell Cobb, Jr., Alexander Erwin, and Mary Erwin discussing family and social news, business interests,
+is between other family members including John A. Cobb, Howell Cobb, Jr., Alexander Erwin, and Mary Erwin discussing family

-and legal cases.
-While the correspondence primarily documents the Cobb, Lamar, Erwin, and Barrow faimilies, there is also
+and social news, business interests, and legal cases.
+While the correspondence primarily documents the Cobb, Lamar, Erwin,

-a large amount of correspondence from the Jackson, Hull, Rootes, Lumpkin, King, Pope, Rutherford, Prince, and Nisbet families.
+and Barrow faimilies, there is also a large amount of correspondence from the Jackson, Hull, Rootes, Lumpkin, King, Pope,

 The earliest material includes indentures and land grants (1793-1829) relating to Zachariah Lamar's business interests.